wtsi-hgi/wes-qc/docs/wes-qc-hail.md

 **Gtcheck validation results and interpretation**:

-The validation script implements rather complicated logic to ensure correctness of all data.
+The validation script implements complicated logic to ensure correctness of all data.

 At first, it validates the consistency of the mapping file and samples present in the data.
 The script reports the IDs present in the mapping but not present in the real data, and opposite.